TuringLang/docs/README.md

-# Turing.jl: Docs and Tutorials
+# Documentation and Tutorials for Turing.jl

-This repository contains the quarto documents for the Turing.jl docs and tutorials.
+This repository's `master` branch contains the quarto source for the Turing.jl documentation and tutorials.
+The `gh-pages` branch contains the compiled `html` version of these documents.

 To get started with the docs website locally, you'll need to have the following prerequisite installed: